Abstract

 This is a joint research project between the ESMP group at the Physics and Materials Science Research Unit (PhyMS) and the APSIA group at the Luxembourg Interdisciplinary Center for Security and Trust (SnT) of the University of Luxembourg.
 The following people are involved in this project:

-PhyMS: Dr. Yong Geng, Dr. Rijeesh Kizhakidathazhath, Dr. Manos Anyfantakis & Prof. Jan Lagerwall
+PhyMS: Dr. Yong Geng, Dr. Rijeesh Kizhakidathazhath, Dr. Manos Anyfantakis, & Prof. Jan Lagerwall

 SnT: Dr. José Miguel Lopez Becerra & Dr. Gabriele Lenzini.